ansible/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

 *******************************************
-Testing using the legacy Integration system
+Testing using the Legacy Integration system
 *******************************************

 .. contents:: Topics